Tyred/BigData/README.md

 | MP3  | ZXY-Soccer |
 | MP4  | mHealth    |

-Finally, for this last experiment, we use motif discovery to evaluate the Matrix Profile generated.
+Finally, for this last experiment, we use motif discovery to evaluate the generated Matrix Profile.

-##### Reminder: It is expected that you have already read the [paper](./paper.pdf) to further understanding the training process.
+##### Reminder: It is expected that you have already read the [paper](./paper.pdf) to further understanding the proposed tasks and the training/evaluation process.

 # Evaluation and Results